prescottprue/react-redux-firebase/docs/api/constants.md

 -   `preserveOnLogout` **([Array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array) \| [Object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object))** `null` Data parameters to
     preserve when logging out.
 If Array is passed, each item represents keys within state.firebase.data preserve.
-If an object is passed, Keys associate with parts of state to preserve, and the values are Arrays which associate with which keys to preserve form that section of state.
+If an object is passed, Keys associate with parts of state to preserve, and the values are Arrays contain keys for keys within that slice of state to preserve.
+-   `preserveOnEmptyAuthChange` **[Object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object)** `null` Data parameters to preserve when logging out.
+Keys associate with parts of state to preserve, and the values are Arrays contain keys for keys within that slice of state to preserve.
 -   `updateProfileOnLogin` **[Boolean](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Boolean)** `true` Whether or not to update user profile when logging in.
 -   `resetBeforeLogin` **[Boolean](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Boolean)** `true` Whether or not to reset auth